Click

 a radiotelephone.

-16. A condition that could result in Coast Guard termination of the use of your boat is:
+16. A condition that could result in Coast Guard termination of the use

 the display of navigation lights in daylight.